-I’ve been making this casserole for as long as I can remember for not only holiday gatherings but also potluck dinners.
+I’ve been making this casserole for as long as I can remember for holiday gatherings and potluck dinners.
 It never ceases to bring rave reviews, even from those who profess to hate broccoli!

 Jump to: